jbrisbin/spark-riak-connector/docs/using-connector.md

 ##### Writing to Riak From A Stream

-The data could be stored either to KV or TS storage.
+The data can be stored either to KV or TS storage.

 Saving data to KV:
 ```scala